renderforest/service-auth/CONTRIBUTING.md

    $ cd service-auth
    ```

-For developing new features and bug fixes, the development branch should be pulled and built upon.
+For developing new features and bug fixes, the stage branch should be pulled and built upon.

 #### Step 2: Branch